ferg1e/comment-castles/README.md

 Peaches 'n' Stink is an experimental Internet forum.
 Users write posts and nested comments.
 You can try out the official instance at [peachesnstink.com](https://www.peachesnstink.com)!

+Moderation systems are very important when it comes to Internet message boards.
+On most boards, all users use the same moderation blacklist that is maintained by the owners of the forum.
+With this project we are trying out something close to the opposite of that, each user uses their own moderation whitelist.
+Users can use other users' whitelists (but only certain users' lists are made available for use).

 ## Install

 Create a PostgreSQL 11 database and execute all the code in `doc-commit/structure.sql`.
 This will create all the database tables, triggers, etc. PostgreSQL 11+ is probably fine.